Key Takeaways

 On average, a person burns around 50 calories per hour while sleeping, which translates to around 400 calories per 8-hour sleep period.
 This calorie burning is important for maintaining basic bodily functions and contributes to your total daily energy expenditure.

-Did You Know: Brown fat burns calories to generate heat, which may actually assist in weight loss
+Did You Know: Brown fat burns calories to generate heat, which may actually assist in weight loss.

-Does Sleeping Cold Burn Calories?
+Does Sleeping Cold Actually Burn More Calories

 When you first fall asleep, you enter the initial stages of sleep, which are crucial for setting the stage for effective calorie burning during sleep.
 Belly fat is considered “white fat”, the type of fat we want to reduce.
-“Brown fat” is considered good fat and is found in much smaller amounts.
-Brown fat helps improve our metabolism and assists the body in losing weight.

 Participants in the study maintained their normal daily habits over four months but each evening returned to sleep in temperature-controlled chambers.

-Researchers kept sleeping rooms at a neutral 75 degrees for the first month and, in the following month, reduced temperatures to 66 degrees.
 For the third month, temperatures were returned to the neutral temperature of 75 degrees before being increased to a warm temperature of 81 degrees for the final month.
 The amount of brown fat was measured after each month during the study.

 The results were that the colder temperatures noticeably changed the participant’s bodies.
 After the month of sleeping at the colder 66-degree temperatures, volumes of good or brown fat had almost doubled.
-Does being cold burn fat?
-The study found that they had indeed lost belly fat from sleeping cold.

 It is important to note that sleeping cold is not sleeping at shivering temperatures, and shivering is not the way you lose weight while sleeping cold.
 Even at neutral temperatures, you’ll burn a number of calories based on your body weight.

-How Many Calories Do You Burn Sleeping?
+How Many Calories You Really Burn Overnight?

 Does sleeping burn calories?
 The answer is yes!
 According to Livestrong, the following are some examples:

-• A 200-pound person burns 86 calories per hour, or 688 for eight hours.
+- A 200-pound person burns 86 calories per hour, or 688 for eight hours.

-• If you weigh 160 pounds, you burn approximately 69 calories per hour while sleeping.
+- If you weigh 160 pounds, you burn approximately 69 calories per hour while sleeping.
 That would add up to 552 calories while you sleep for eight hours

-• If you are a 120-pound person, you’ll burn 51 calories per hour while sleeping.
+- If you are a 120-pound person, you’ll burn 51 calories per hour while sleeping.

-Part of what the survey discovered is that sleeping cold increases REM sleep.
-This can burn as much as 140 extra calories per night while sleeping.
 That can be significant because over a year it can lead to losing as much as 14 pounds.
 So, being cold and sleeping cold to a degree has been proven to burn calories.

 Note: Calories burned while sleeping depend on their personal BMR.
 (Basal Metabolic Rate)